-What Is an HVAC Technician?
+What Is a Professional HVAC Technician?

-Some are HVAC-R professionals, which means they also can take care of refrigeration.
+Some are HVAC-R techs, which means they also can do refrigeration.

 Is HVAC a Hard Career?

-While HVAC can be physically demanding, it can also be extremely satisfying.
-As a technician you’ll need to be able to:
+While HVAC can be physically difficult, it can also be very satisfying.
+As a technician you’ll be required to be able to:

 • Work evenings, weekends and overtime during peak demand.

-It’s a good career option if you want to:
+It’s a fantastic career possibility if you want to:

-• Avoid a lot of higher education debt.
+• Avoid a lot of educational debt.

 • Avoid being stuck at a desk or in an office.